 There is a reason why screening for colon cancer is so highly recommended.
-If everyone age 50 years or older had regular screening tests, at least 60% of deaths from colon cancer could be avoided, according to the Centers for Disease Control and Prevention (CDC).
+If everyone age 50 years or older had regular screening tests, such as a Colonoscopy, at least 60% of deaths from colon cancer could be avoided, according to the Centers for Disease Control and Prevention (CDC).

 Colorectal cancer usually starts from abnormal growths in the colon or rectum called polyps.
 Over time, some polyps can turn into cancer.
 Screening tests find polyps, so they can be removed before they become cancerous.
 That's a powerful tool for prevention.

 Still, only about half of people eligible for colorectal cancer screening get the tests they should.
 The American Cancer Society recommends regular screening starting at age 50 for people with no identified risk factors (other than age).
 People with risk factors or a family history of colorectal cancer should talk to their doctor about getting screened earlier.

 Both men and women with normal risk should start getting screened at age 50.
 "Risk is slightly lower in women but women are still at risk," says gastroenterologist Alan Chang, MD.

 You can make lifestyle changes to lower your risk of developing colorectal cancer.

 - Increasing the amount and intensity of physical activity.
 Try to get at least 30 minutes of exercise on most days of the week.